airasyaqub/airasyaqub.github.io/Projects/random quote generator/README.md

-This app gets your geo location and tells you about weather
+This app displays random quote and can also tweet it